Niagara College, Ontario

 Partners: Linetech Equipment Mfg.
 Ltd.

-Niagara College is one of Ontario’s 24 colleges of applied arts and technology established under the Ministry of Training, Colleges and Universities.
-Since opening its doors in 1967 in Welland, Ontario and expanding across the Niagara region and internationally, Niagara College has grown to become a leader in applied education. … Learn More
+Since opening its doors in 1967 in Welland, Ontario and expanding across the Niagara region and internationally, Niagara College has grown to become a leader in applied education.
+Areas of specialization include advanced technology, applied health, community safety, media, food and beverage sciences, business, hospitality and tourism, and environment and … Learn More